The catch that saved the Patriots

 - His teammates talked about it after winning Super Bowl LI

-Houston (CNN)If wide receiver Julian Edleman hadn't made that catch, the greatest comeback in Super Bowl history may never have happened, and the New England Patriots wouldn't have been Super Bowl champions.
+Houston (CNN)If wide receiver Julian Edelman hadn't made that catch, the greatest comeback in Super Bowl history may never have happened, and the New England Patriots wouldn't have been Super Bowl champions.

 "It was one of the greatest catches I've ever seen," quarterback Tom Brady said.
 "I don't know how the hell he caught it."